rightbear/odin_template/README.md

 1. Choose "odin_template" in "Repository template" field, when creating new repository in Github.

+2. Now the new repository is created.
+If `package.json` and `package.json` is already in the folder, remember to change the content of 'name' field and 'description' field in `package.json`.
+Also change the content of 'name' field in `package-lock.json`.
+You should modify the above fields based on the details of your project.

-2. Open the folder of repository.
+3. Open the folder of repository.
 If `package.json` is already in the folder, download all npm packages in `package.json` directly.
 You should navigate to the path of folder containing `package.json` before the downloading.

 ```
 $ npm install
 ```

-3. After the downloading is finished, remember to change the content of 'name' field and 'description' field in `package.json`.
-Also change the content of 'name' field in `package-lock.json`.
-You should modify the above content based on the details of your new repository.

 4. After the downloading is finished, you can direcly use the following commands in your project.